Electronic/fiber artwork by Phillip Stearns

 Before I could speak, she raised a finger to shush me, then leaned in for a lingering kiss; we were just gathering steam when the phone rang.
 This time it was clearly her mother.

 On the following Saturday the plan was to order a pizza, watch a DVD, and afterwards fuck our brains out.
 Brandy went down to get some wine while I used her computer to order the pizza.
-So galvanizing was the specter of sex that I could do nothing right on the computer.
-At some point I realized that this was not entirely my fault.
+So galvanizing was the specter of sex I could do nothing right on the computer.
+At some point I realized this was not entirely my fault.
 Something had changed.
 The go button on her browser was no longer where I expected it to be, and the main search bar was also different: narrower, shorter, not so easy to type in.
-After some poking around, I realized that Microsoft Explorer was no longer her default browser.
+After some poking around, I realized Microsoft Explorer was no longer her default browser.
 Now it was something called Mozilla Firefox.
 I bit hard on my back teeth and, once again, Sherlock was stirring: Okay, maybe a mouse, but a browser change?—from a woman whose idea of a tricky password was 1-2-3-4?
 No way!

 I glanced about the apartment, fully expecting a cavalcade of clues: cigars, piles of Trojans, polo shirts embossed with "Computer Guy," but the only male accoutrements I saw were my own.
 I returned to the computer and opened Outlook.
 I wasn't quite prepared to invade Brandy's messages, but who would know if I scanned the subject lines?